chaoss/wg-metrics-development/README.md

 Read the [agenda and meeting minutes](https://bit.ly/2ROytFz) to know the discussions of the previous meetings and find out more about the next one.

 As a contributor, you can help us keep our community open and inclusive.
-We request you to adhere to the guidelines mentioned in the [CHAOSS Code of Conduct](https://github.com/chaoss/governance/blob/master/code-of-conduct.md)
+We request you to adhere to the guidelines mentioned in the [CHAOSS Community: Code of Conduct](https://github.com/chaoss/governance/blob/master/code-of-conduct.md)

 ## Contributing